inet-framework/inet/doc/src/users-guide/ch-other-network-protocols.rst

    ipv6: <default("Ipv6NetworkLayer")> like INetworkLayer if hasIpv6;
    generic: <default("")> like INetworkLayer if hasGn;

 In the default configuration, only IPv4 is turned on.
-If you want to use an alternative network layer protocol instead of IPv4/IPv6, your configuration will look something like this:
+If an alternative network layer protocol is desired instead of IPv4/IPv6, the configuration should look something like this:

 .. code-block:: ini